 Laws and regulations are different in isolated systems.
 The main difference between isolated and interconnected systems is the pattern of electricity generation.
 Interconnected systems are characterized by the participation of private entities, while in isolated systems the government still remains as the dominant provider.
-In interconnected systems functioning is based in three institutions: ONS, the system operator and body responsible for optimization, coordination, control and operation of the system; ANEEL the national electricity agency, responsible for inspection and regulation of production, transmission, distribution and commercialization of electricity; and MAE, the electricity wholesale market, where electricity transactions are made, based on a spot market and regulated by ANEEL.
+In interconnected systems functioning is based in three institutions: ONS, the system operator and body responsible for optimization, coordination, control and operation of production, transmission, distribution and commercialization of electricity; and MAE, the electricity wholesale market, where electricity transactions are made, based on a spot market and regulated by ANEEL.
 All market transactions are made at auctions.
+In 1994, to succeed the MAE, the CCEE (Câmara de Comércio de Energia Elétrica - Electricity Energy Commercialization Chamber) was created, and is responsible, inter alia, for MAE's actions.
 Rondônia-Acre system is not interconnected, thus the generation, distribution and commercialization characteristics are different to those of the main interconnected grids, and are mainly based in state model.